 14. “Nothing behind me, everything ahead of me, as is ever so on the road.” — Jack Kerouac

 Jack Kerouac was an author deeply involved with the Beat generation, a group of creatives known for their itinerant and exploratory lifestyles.
 Kerouac’s most famous work, On The Road, details his series of road trips across deserts, through small towns, and the journeys he took in his mind.
-He travelled from the American Southwest to New York City, from Mexico to the Northeast and San Francisco.
-The introspective traveller became known for the poignant ways he described his travels in his poems and novels that would be revered for years to come.
+He traveled from the American Southwest to New York City, from Mexico to the Northeast and San Francisco.
+The introspective traveler became known for the poignant ways he described his travels in his poems and novels that would be revered for years to come.

 15. “I haven’t been everywhere but it’s on my list.” ― Susan Sontag

 Susan Sontag is one of the most influential literary figures of her generation.
 Her quotes and captions are used world-wide all over social media, hostels, hotel and travel industry.